 This course will help you if:

-- You are limerent for someone that you cannot form a relationship with.
+- You are limerent for someone who you cannot form a relationship with.

-- You have reached the point where limerence is disrupting your work and relationships.
+- You know that limerence is disrupting your life and work.

 This course probably won't help you if:

 - You are still in the "euphoria" phase of limerence.

 - You mainly want to change your behaviour because you think it will affect your limerent object's opinion of you.

 - You feel like you should want the limerence to end, but don't really want it to end.

 - Your partner has demanded/begged that you do something.